Claiming COVID costs, and 4 other questions about filing your taxes this year

 "You can write off COVID-19 expenses – like face masks and personal protective equipment (PPE)," Khalfani-Cox said, "but only to the extent that those costs and your medical expenses exceed 7.5% of your adjusted gross income."

 If your circumstances don't meet those guidelines, you have another option.
-The IRS says a slew of costs, from hand sanitizer to home COVID-19 tests, can be paid for or reimbursed through tax-free spending accounts such as FSAs and HSAs.
+The IRS says a slew of costs, from hand sanitizer to home COVID-19 tests, can be paid for or reimbursed through tax-free spending accounts such as flexible spending accounts and health savings accounts.

 Financial advisers are warning taxpayers that they should expect to get smaller refunds than they did last year.